 To prepare a brisket, you need to trim it.
 Start by removing the tough, thin membrane called silverskin from the meaty side.
-Also trim the fat cap if not previously done.

 Be warned, first-timers: This is not the point where you slather the meat in a glaze or sauce.
 You would be tossed out of some parts of Texas – okay, all parts – if you did this.

 Hydrate Your Brisket

 Hydrate your brisket to keep it from drying out while cooking.
 Fill a meat injector with beef broth and inject it into several places around the brisket.
 About one ounce of broth per pound should do the trick.
 The sodium-filled beef broth is a multi-tasker; It keeps the meat hydrated during the long cooking process while it enhances its flavor.

-A simple rub of salt and pepper is classic, but this doesn’t mean you can’t use additional seasonings.
-Bad multi-ingredient rubs can mask the meat’s natural flavors, so we suggest only using the best BBQ Rubs on the market.
+A simple brisket rub of salt and pepper is classic, but this doesn’t mean you can’t use additional seasonings.

 How Should I Cook My Brisket?